 Everyone deserves a vacation, right?
 The problem is that not everyone has the time or money to travel far.
-A staycation is the perfect solution.
-Just because you can’t go far, doesn’t mean you shouldn’t enjoy a vacation.
-These staycation ideas will help you save money on a vacation.
+Throw Covid into the mix and a staycation is the perfect solution.
+Just because you can’t go far this summer, doesn’t mean you shouldn’t enjoy a vacation.
+These staycation ideas will help you save money on a vacation while still making memories.

-Americans are notorious for not taking vacations.
+Even before we could blame coronavirus for not taking a vacation, our society was notorious for not taking vacation.
 Don’t let money be the reason you aren’t relaxing this year.
 Sure, you may not be able to afford to travel far, but that shouldn’t keep you from exploring the world around you right where you live.

 Save money on a vacation with these staycation ideas

 Having 3 kids has taught me that just because you can’t travel far, doesn’t mean you can’t enjoy traveling.
 Sometimes you can get the best experiences traveling around your hometown or venturing to neighboring cities.
 A staycation not only helps you save money on a vacation, it can give you the opportunity to see your town from a new perspective.

 Personally, my favorite part of traveling is trying new things.
 Lucky for me, it’s pretty easy to try new things within a few miles from our home.

 A staycation is a combination of vacationing and staying at home.
 There are a few different definitions ranging from “a vacation in your home country” to “a vacation where you don’t leave your house”.

 Seeing as how America is a rather large country, I like to define a staycation as a vacation where you make your home the base of your vacation.
 This doesn’t mean you have to sleep at home every night.
 Camping, visiting a local hotel, or taking a weekend getaway to a neighboring city all still make for great staycations.

 I know that everyone is doing things a little differently during this time.
 Some people are out and about like nothing ever happened, and others are still staying home.